-The GSE Act requires us to set aside each year an amount equal to 4.2 basis points for each dollar of the unpaid principal balance of our total new business purchases and to pay this amount to specified U.S. Department of Housing and Urban Development and Treasury funds.
+The Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Federal Housing Finance Regulatory Reform Act of 2008 (together, the "GSE Act"), requires us to set aside each year an amount equal to 4.2 basis points for each dollar of the unpaid principal balance of our total new business purchases and to pay this amount to specified U.S. Department of Housing and Urban Development ("HUD") and Treasury funds.
 New business purchases consist of single-family and multifamily whole mortgage loans purchased during the period and single-family and multifamily mortgage loans underlying Fannie Mae MBS issued during the period pursuant to lender swaps.
 In February 2017, we paid \$268 million to the funds based on our new business purchases in 2016.
-Our new business purchases were \$136.0 billion for the first three months of 2017.
-Accordingly, we recognized an expense of \$57 million related to this obligation for the first three months of 2017.
-We expect to pay this amount, plus additional amounts to be accrued based on our new business purchases in the remaining nine months of 2017, to the funds on or before March 1, 2018.
+Our new business purchases were \$270.9 billion in the first half of 2017.
+Accordingly, we recognized an expense of \$114 million related to this obligation for the first half of 2017.
+We expect to pay this amount, plus additional amounts to be accrued based on our new business purchases in the second half of 2017, to the funds on or before March 1, 2018.
 See "Business-Legislation and Regulation-GSE Act and Other Regulation of Our Business-Affordable Housing Allocations" in our 2016 Form 10-K for more information regarding this obligation.